National championships in men's college basketball: Pre-tournament era (1892–1938)

-Four years later, in 1908, Western Conference champion Chicago played Eastern champion Pennsylvania in an ad hoc best-of-three post-season playoff.
+Four years later, in 1908, Western Conference champion Chicago played Eastern Intercollegiate Basketball League champion Pennsylvania in an ad hoc best-of-three post-season playoff.
 Chicago won the series in two games, and with it the national intercollegiate championship.
 The following season Chicago went 12–0 and again won the Western Conference championship but was unable to schedule games with eastern champion Columbia to decide the national title.

 The first collegiate team to win the Amateur Athletic Union basketball tournament was Utah in 1916.
 They were followed by NYU in 1920, Butler in 1924, and Washburn in 1925.

 In 1920, Chicago again met Pennsylvania in a playoff between Western Conference and Eastern Intercollegiate Basketball League champions.
 The series went to three games, with the championship played on March 27 at a neutral site at the Princeton Gymnasium.
 Penn was victorious and won the national title.

 Wabash College won the inaugural national intercollegiate basketball tournament in 1922.
 The tournament was not played again.

-The Veteran Athletes of Philadelphia awarded national championship trophies to Pittsburgh in 1928 and Butler in 1929, mirroring the Bonniwell Trophy that the organization awarded three times to the Notre Dame football team.
+The Veteran Athletes of Philadelphia awarded national basketball championship trophies for 1928 and 1929, mirroring the Bonniwell Trophy that the organization awarded three times to the Notre Dame football team.
+The organization deemed Pittsburgh the champion of the 1927–28 season and awarded the Panthers the U. S. Senator Boies Penrose Memorial Trophy.
+The following year it named Butler the champion of the 1928–29 season and awarded the Bulldogs the John J. McDevitt Trophy.

 In 1935, the American Legion sponsored an intersectional "Rose Bowl", promoted as a basketball game "for the national collegiate title," on April 13 at the Convention Hall in Atlantic City, New Jersey.
 LSU defeated Pittsburgh 41–37 and claim the national collegiate basketball championship based on this victory.

 The Helms Athletic Foundation published, in 1943 and 1957, retrospective lists of 'National Collegiate Champions' for the early years of the sport.
 The Helms selections were made by the organization's co-founder and managing director Bill Schroeder, based upon historic research and consultation with coaches, sportswriters, and other basketball authorities.
-The pre-tournament Helms selections were adopted by the NCAA and are included in the official Division I Men's Basketball Records book as the "Final Regular-Season Poll" leaders for the years prior to the start of the AP poll for college basketball in in 1948–49.
+The pre-tournament Helms selections were adopted by the NCAA and are included in the official Division I Men's Basketball Records book as the "Final Regular-Season Poll" leaders for the years prior to the start of the AP poll for college basketball in 1948–49.

 In 1995 the Premo Power Poll, a mathematical system used to rank college basketball teams, was published in the Encyclopedia of College Basketball.
-The final rankings were slightly modified and published as the Premo-Porretta Power Poll in the ESPN College Basketball Encyclopedia in 2009.
+The rankings were slightly modified and published as the Premo-Porretta Power Poll in the ESPN College Basketball Encyclopedia in 2009.
 These rankings stretch back to the very earliest days of the sport, long before nation-wide polling, and rank the teams based on strength of schedule.